Dhruv127/Ludo/README.md

 - **Customizable Settings**: Adjust game settings, such as the number of players, colors, and player names, to personalize the gaming experience.

+## Future Updates

+We have exciting plans for future updates to enhance the Ludo game.
+Some of the upcoming features and improvements we are working on include:

+- **Online Multiplayer**: Enable players to connect and play with friends remotely over the internet, expanding the multiplayer capabilities of the game.
+- **Additional Game Variations**: Introduce more game variations, such as different board themes, rule sets, and gameplay modes, to provide diverse gaming experiences.
+- **AI Opponents**: Enhance the artificial intelligence opponents with more sophisticated strategies and adjustable difficulty levels.
+- **Achievements and Leaderboards**: Implement an achievement system and leaderboards to add a competitive element and allow players to track their progress.
+- **Customizable Game Assets**: Provide options for players to customize game assets, including board themes, piece designs, and sound effects.

 ## Screenshots

 ![Screenshot 1](screenshots/Screenshot%201.png)